danielleberre/satpractitionermanisfesto/README.md

-# The SAT Practitioner Manisfesto
+# The SAT Practitioner's Manifesto

 Practical SAT research is both time and resource consuming.
 As such, it is important that the community provides some